 I've tried to translate a grid from Gränslära with different parenting styles across two axis – structure and 'emotional proximity.

-Upper left corner – structure without emotional proximity – is the classic authoritarian parenting style.
+Upper left corner – structure without emotional closeness – is the classic authoritarian parenting style.
 'Because I say so!
-Do it or we will have a problem!'
+Do it, or we will have a problem!'

-What really destroys a child is growing up in the lower left corner – weak family structures with weak emotional proximity.
-Unpredictable boundaries from an emotionally disconnected parent result in the child being unable to learn 'the rules of the game'.
-Walking on eggshells, they withdraw and live constantly 'on guard' for whatever unpredictable event will happen next – with no rules and no guidance to rely on.
+What really destroys a child is growing up in the lower left corner - weak family structures with weak emotional closeness.
+Unpredictable boundaries from an emotionally disconnected parent mean that the child is unable to learn the 'rules of the game'.
+Walking on eggshells, they withdraw and live constantly 'on guard' for the next unpredictable event - with no rules and no guidance to rely on.

 We want our children to grow, not blindly obey.
 What kind of life will this person find for themselves?
 What will become of this little toddler?